ZacharyWindover/Assignment1/README.md

 - UMLet (http://www.umlet.com/) - a free UML editor
 - yUML (http://yuml.me/) - a free-to-use UML editor (with commercial offerings)

 Export your diagram to an image (`part2.png`), before you submit, to ensure that the instructor and/or TA can open the file easily.
+Put this image in the root directory of this repository.

 _**Hint:**  This part is likely just a one-page diagram._

 ## Part 3

-Add some additional functionality of your choice to the battle system.
+First, create a duplicate copy of your `part1` directory (after it is finished), called `part3`.
+In this new `part3` folder, add some additional functionality of your choice to the battle system.
 Be creative!
-Choose something that is doable, but challenging enough to demonstrate the skills you have gained in this course.
+Choose something that is doable, but _challenging enough to demonstrate the skills you have gained in this course_.
 You could implement an enemy monster AI, a graphical display, anything as long as it allows you to demonstrate several of the course concepts that we've learned so far.

+_**Note:**  You can modify any of the classes that you want for this part, but make sure that the `gradle run` command still runs your code properly.
+The easiest way to do this is to not change the name or package of the class `GameDriver`, since the `build.gradle` file already runs the `main` method in this class._

+### Compiling and Running Your Program
+To compile and run your program, change directory into the `part3` directory, and use the following command:
+`gradle run -q --console=plain`

 ## Rubric